btruhand/blog/_posts/2020-06-07-reflecting-on-racism.md

 In the tragic death of George Floyd and the still ongoing protests as of this writing, I have been thinking and reflecting on the issue of racism.
 While the issue and protest have been triggered within the North American cultural context, the angle of my reflection is not restricted to the NA context.
-Partly because of racism isn't contained within a particular culture, and also my own lack of understanding of the NA context.
+Partly because racism isn't contained within a particular culture, and also my own lack of understanding of the NA context.

 # Why now?